leapmotion/os-controls/src/components/library/README.md

     ~ File size (this would require a bit of thought for definition, but carefully done, the global size property of a node could be the recursive size of a node and all its children, e.g. in a filesystem).
 This one would certainly benefit from the caching scheme.
+- Camera design notes:
+  * The goal is to provide the usual "lookat" semantics for camera positioning/orienting but through the SceneGraphNode framework.
+This could be accomplished by defining a series of Camera functions (perhaps just in a Camera namespace) which operate on AffineTransform objects (or in particular, the AffineTransform properties of SceneGraphNodes).
+For example, Camera::SetLookAt(node, eye_position, focus_position, up_direction);
+    would set the AffineTransform property of node so that its position is eye_position, it's looking at focus_position, and its orientation is fixed using up_direction.
+This would be relative to the coordinate system of node's parent.
+There could be another function which does the same thing but does it relative to the coordinate system of a different, specified node.
+  * The "view" part of the model-view matrix is provided by the global AffineTransform property of the camera node.
+The perspective matrix is provided by other parameters:
+    ~ Orthographic : Must specify vert/horiz scale
+    ~ Perspective  : Must specify vert/horiz FOV or view frustum.
+    This particular bit of information does require state to store, which justifies having some sort of class -- be it Camera or Perspective or whathaveyou.
+Probably it's better not to have a subclass of SceneGraphNode for the camera state, so that one could use any node as the camera view.
+Perhaps the Camera class would just look like: class Camera {
+        SceneGraphNode *m_node;
+        ViewFrustum m_view_frustum;
+      public:
+        ...
+        Matrix4x4 ViewMatrix () const { <derived from m_node> }
+        Matrix4x4 ProjectionMatrix () const { <derived from m_view_frustum> }
+      };

 #### Design notes for hooked GLController (different than existing/deprecated GLController)